 • Strategy – Every team member listens to customers and is aligned on the goal of delighting the customer, which leads to building products/services that meet customer needs.
 It is a core value for everyone (sales, marketing, customer service, operations, IT, procurement, finance, HR, R&D)

-• Structure/organisational – Companies (or portions thereof) are organised around customer groups or market segments.
+• Structure/organizational – Companies (or portions thereof) are organized around customer groups or market segments.
 There are individuals who have clear accountability for customer success and experience improvements, and they implement tools/approaches that create the desired customer experience